-Fueled by the undying passion Rubio has shell out cash from her own coined term “MOOA” [my own operating account] to push through her dream project – the resort for learning and her techno-classroom.
+Fueled by the undying passion Rubio has shelled out cash from her own coined term “MOOA” [my own operating account] to push through her dream project – the resort for learning and her techno-classroom.

-At one point she found herself in a predicament in asking her self why she is doing painting by her self late instead of staying home after office hours or just simply look for a handyman to do the painting, instead of doing the job by herself.
+At one point she found herself in a predicament in asking her self why she is doing the painting by her self late instead of staying home after office hours or just simply look for a handyman to do the painting, instead of doing the job by herself.

-Being alone inside the classroom she found answer to her question: I found solace in getting out of the box as I face the challenge by forgetting myself in pursuit of my goal as a servant-teacher.
+Being alone inside the classroom she found the answer to her question: I found solace in getting out of the box as I face the challenge by forgetting myself in pursuit of my goal as a servant-teacher.

 True to her favorite color PINK: she consistently endures to be a compassionate, nurturing and loving teacher and a dreamer.

-Admitting that she can not be confined in a place without a color, her painted classroom speaks for itself.
+Admitting that she cannot be confined in a place without a color, her painted classroom speaks for itself.